jhalicea/tribute-page-fcc/README.md

  -The img element should responsively resize.

- -Add id to all major elements.
+ -Add an #id to all major HTML elements.

 ## What I Learned